Anthony Kaun Hai?: Plot

 The film is set in Bangkok, Thailand.
-It starts with Master Madan, an underworld killer, performing a mission to claim the debt from someone and taking Anthony Gonsalves as hostage.
-Master threatens the debtor to kill Anthony if he doesn't repay the debt in two hours.
-However, the man claims he is not the Anthony Gonsalves he's looking for and tells him a story to clarify.
+Master Madan, an underworld killer, performs a mission to claim a debt and takes Anthony Gonsalves as hostage.
+Madan threatens the debtor that he will kill Gonsalves if he doesn't repay the debt in two hours.
+However, Gonsalves claims he is not the Anthony Gonsalves Madan is looking for and tells him a story to clarify.

 Gonsalves says his real name is Champak Chaudhary, alias Champ.
-He made a living by forging passports, ID cards, and all other legal documents.
+He made a living by forging passports, ID cards, and other legal documents.
 He was in love with Roza, who agreed to marry him.
-Champ is arrested and sentenced to six months in jail during their wedding.
+Champ is arrested during their wedding and sentenced to six months in jail.

-In jail, Champ meets Raghu, who is serving his life sentence for stealing diamonds from Thai Queen.
+In jail, Champ meets Raghu, who is serving a life sentence for stealing diamonds from the Thai Queen.
 Raghu is a magician and used his magic tricks to steal the Queen's diamonds; he did it for his daughter Jia, and he buried the stolen diamonds before he was arrested.
-Raghu appears to be deaf and dumb in jail.
-Champ is the first one to find Raghu is neither deaf nor dumb as he talks with Champ.
-Raghu speaks to Champ because he wants Champ's help to get out of jail, as the former learns his wife is dead and his daughter Jia is now alone.
+Raghu pretends to be deaf and dumb in jail.
+Champ is the first one to discover Raghu is neither deaf nor dumb as he talks with Champ.
+Raghu speaks to Champ because he wants his help to get out of jail, as the former learns his wife is dead and his daughter Jia is now alone.
 He offers half of his diamonds, worth 100 million THB, in exchange for Champ's help to get him out of jail.

-Champ refuses Raghu's offer at first because he doesn't want to make trouble for himself as he will finish his service in jail very soon.
-However, after Champ is released, he finds Roza is married to another guy and pregnant with that man's baby.
-Upset Champ agrees now with Raghu's offer and gets him out of jail with a forged release notice.
+Champ initially refuses Raghu's offer, as he will finish his sentence very soon and does not want more trouble.
+However, after Champ is released, he learns Roza is married to another man and pregnant.
+Upset, Champ agrees with Raghu's offer and gets him out of jail with a forged release notice.